If you already have an account, you can log in and go to your Buzzword Foyer to see your results and upcoming events.

 As soon as you know the answer, buzz in by pressing the button.
 The audio file will stop and you’ll be able to enter your answer.
 If your answer is correct, you’ll receive 10 points plus up to 10 additional points depending on how early in the question you buzzed.
 If you get to the end of the question, you might as well take a guess; there is no penalty for wrong answers.

 At the end of the game, you’ll see your score.
-In regular seasonal play, each game is available for four days, so keep checking the standings to see how your score holds up against the competition.
+In regular seasonal play, each game is available Thursday through Tuesday, so keep checking the standings to see how your score holds up against the competition.
 You’ll be able to dig into rich statistics showing scoring statistics for each question, who buzzed fastest, who’s performing the best in each category, and more.

 Who can play Buzzword?

 Players play Buzzword in one of four divisions based on their school enrollment status: